procore-oss/rspec_profiling/README.md

 #### Custom Ownership Tracking

-If the repo you are running the profiler on has many teams working on it, you can use the `magic_comment` option to specify a comment to scan the top of files for to enable ownership tracking.
+If the repo you are running the profiler on has many teams working on it, you can use the `magic_comment` option to specify a comment at the top of files to scan for ownership tracking.
 In the example below, the profiler will look for `#team: <owner>` comments at the top of each file and add <owner> to the results.
 The default is `team` but can be configured to any comment you want.